thetayloredman/dbtgen/README.md

   DBTGen files and the generators that use them.
 ---

-# Welcome to the DBDGen Documentation!
+# Welcome to the DBTGen Documentation!

-## Work In Progress
+## What is DBTGen?